Detective Assessment Probe

 Just like conventional RFEC technology the Detective works by detecting changes in the electromagnetic (EM) field generated by the probe.
 The EM field interacts with the metal in the encompassing pipe and becomes stronger in areas of metal loss.
 On the Detective device, the EM field interactions are captured by on-board detector coils and the data is sent “live-streaming” through the multi-conductor cable to the Eddy Current Main Frame processing unit.
 The data is processed then viewed “live” via the laptop software.
 Assessment data is stored on the computer for subsequent viewing and analysis.

 Assessment and Video Data

 The Detective software provides a simple, colour coded wall loss defects graph on a laptop screen to provide a quick audit of the pipe’s health.
-The client can request the level of wall loss to be assessed.
-The areas of concern are then highlighted in red based on this wall loss threshold.
+The areas of concern are highlighted in red based on defect severity.
 The threshold can also be changed within the software post scan in order to improve assessment capability.
-The probe can detect defects as small as 12mm (0.5”) in size.

 The concurrently recorded video inspection is used to aid in distinguishing defects (DFT) from pipe joint (JT) and service connection (SC) locations, which are also shown in red on the RFEC scan graph

 The simple interface data shown below allows the client to make quick decisions as to next steps in the rehabilitation process such as pipe repair (i.e. internal clamps), class 1 coating, class IV liner application, cathodic protection installations, or dig and replace of the pipe segment.